-Key notes: black and white peppercorn, ylang-ylang, amber, precious sambac jasmine sepals absolute, clary sage, rich spices
+Key Notes: Black and white peppercorn, ylang-ylang, amber, precious sambac jasmine sepals absolute, clary sage, and rich spices.

 Black Orchid, Tobacco Vanille, Oud Wood, Fucking Fabulous… Tom Ford has no shortage of iconic and expensive fragrances.
-However, we vehemently think this best-of-the-best jasmine number is one of the brand's most underrated and irresistibly lovely scents.
+That being said, we vehemently think this best-of-the-best jasmine number is one of the brand's most underrated and irresistibly lovely scents.
 Jasmine lovers, you'll be tickled pink.
 (Or should we say rouge?)
 As the brand says, this full-bodied perfume is "as audacious as red, lacquered lips."

 If you are not as keen on warm, sweet, or overly floral iterations of jasmine, you'll love this crisp and clean perfume from iconic fragrance house Jo Malone London.
 As the brand says, think of this as your bottled equivalent of "a sun-drenched morning in an English country garden."